Phil Andros Novels and Stories

 As the tattoo artist under the nom de needle, “Pete Swallow” (you get the joke when you remember that Pete is short for Peter), Steward became the pre-eminent tattoo artist of his day, and mentored such future icons of the profession as Don “Ed” Hardy.
 Steward died on the last day of 1993, in Berkeley, California.

 After writing several novels as a younger man, as a writer he turned to short pornographic stories, publishing several in European magazines.
 In 1966, following the relaxation of pornographic laws in the United States he was able to publish a short story collection, titled Stud, introducing his character, Phil Andros.
-In the sexually-accomplished, handsome, and confidant character of Phil, Steward combined his autobiographical experiences, probably many drawn from his “stud file”, with his sexual fantasies both of the man he wished to be, and the men he enjoyed being with.
+In the sexually-accomplished, handsome, and confidant character of Phil, Steward combined his autobiographical experiences preserved in his “stud file”, with his sexual fantasies both of the man he wished to be, and the men he enjoyed being with.

 Stud was followed by several other novels.
 I first came across them in editions reprinted in the 1980s when I worked my first job at a bookstore in Hermosa Beach.
 They’ve been on my bookshelf for years but I’ve never read more than a chapter or two in a few of them.
 I’ve read them all now.
 I read the first four, (through Roman Conquests) during the summer of 2022, then read the rest, over the summer of 2024.
 Because the stories are interconnected, it’s helpful to read them in chronological order, as they’re listed here.